Links on Billboards: Do's and Don'ts

-Billboards can be a fantastic way to show off your latest product, major company changes or to boost visibility for your brand.
-But how can you get users to your site when they only see them at a glance?
+Billboards can be a fantastic way to show off your latest product, major company changes, or to boost visibility for your brand.
+But how can you get users to your site when they only see the link at a glance?
 A branded link can make a huge difference, giving potential customers somewhere to visit when they're back in front of a screen.
 Here are some of our recommendations for how to incorporate branded links in billboards, as well as some major no-no's.

 Experiment with Emoji

-When Intercom launched his recruitment campaign in Ireland, Dublin's trains and trams were stamped with this link- their branded domain with the Irish flag emoji.
-After "clicked" the landing page showed this message: "Made in Ireland: We're a Silicon Valley Company (growing like crazy) except we actually built 100% of our product right here in Ireland"
+When Intercom launched its recruitment campaign in Ireland, Dublin's trains and trams were stamped with this link - their branded domain with the Irish flag emoji.
+After "clicking" the landing page showed this message: "Made in Ireland: We're a Silicon Valley Company (growing like crazy), except we actually built 100% of our product right here in Ireland"

 Branded link with CTA